 The software-defined approach outlined above allows you to manage the employee lifecycle in a way that is people-centric.
 It both smoothes out the process for the employees themselves during onboarding and also streamlines work for HR and IT professionals who are charged with managing the process.

-Importantly, these tools also support security, by ensuring that access to key data and information is carefully controlled and automatically provisioned and de-provisioned at the appropriate moments.
-When humans are left in charge of these complex and time-consuming processes, action items can fall between the cracks and security risks proliferate.
+These tools support security, by ensuring that access to key data and information is carefully controlled and automatically provisioned and de-provisioned at the appropriate moments.

 To sum it up, the employee lifecycle approach outlined here, when executed with technologies like the ones described above, will help make your organization a better place to work, while protecting your valuable assets and enabling your long-term success.